Common searched topics: Manufacturing, Label printing, Sales order

 We currently support QuickBooks US, Canada, UK and AUS.

-• Are your quantities and costs for products accurate in inFlow?
-If you intend to push purchase orders, make sure that your stock levels and product costs are accurate!
-The integration adjusts Quickbook’s total inventory value to match inFlow’s, so you’ll want to make sure they match before you begin.
+• ✅ Are your product quantities and costs accurate in inFlow?
+If you intend to push purchase orders, ensure your stock levels and product costs are accurate!
+The integration adjusts Quickbook’s total inventory value to match inFlow’s, so you’ll want to ensure they match before you begin.
 See the “Push purchase orders and inventory” tab for details!

-• Does your home currency in inFlow and Quickbooks Online match?
+• ✅ Does your home currency in inFlow and QuickBooks Online match?
 Make sure that your main currency in both systems is the same.
-If you use more than one currency in your inFlow Cloud orders, turn on the Multicurrency setting in QuickBooks.
+If you use more than one currency in your inFlow orders, turn on the Multicurrency setting in QuickBooks Online.

-If you’re using inventory-type products in QuickBooks Online, you’ll need to make your inventory-type products inactive and re-create them as non-inventory products instead.
+If you’re using inventory-type products in QuickBooks Online, you must make them inactive and re-create them as non-inventory products

-If your Quickbooks account is using inventory type, it will conflict with the integration and may cause double entries as both systems try to update the stock value.
+If your QuickBooks account uses inventory type, it will conflict with the integration and may cause double entries as both systems try to update the stock value.

-Make sure this is done before connecting inFlow to QuickBooks Online to avoid making several corrections after the fact.
-If you have inventory-type products in stock, take a look at the Adjust inventory items section of this guide to remove the product quantities.
+Make sure products are non-inventory types before connecting inFlow to QuickBooks Online to avoid making several corrections after the fact.
+If you have inventory-type products in stock, check the Adjust Inventory Items section of this QuickBooks Online guide to remove the product quantities.

 QuickBooks Online doesn’t have an option to convert inventory products to non-inventory products.

-• Do you track serialized products?
-At the moment, QuickBooks Online doesn’t support tracking serialized products.
-This means serial numbers won’t push to your QuickBooks Online invoices or bills.
+• ✅ Does your inventory include serialized products?
+At the moment, QuickBooks Online doesn’t support tracking serialized products, so serial numbers won’t be pushed to your QuickBooks Online invoices or bills.

-When inFlow pushes a sales or purchase order with a serialized product, the product will push to Quickbooks Online without the serial number information.
-There won’t be any errors in inFlow or QuickBooks mentioning the missing serial information.
+When inFlow pushes a sales or purchase order with a serialized product, the product is sent to QuickBooks Online without the serial number information.
+There won’t be any errors in inFlow or QuickBooks mentioning the missing serial details.

 Connecting inFlow to QuickBooks Online

-3. In the resulting pop-up, click Connect to begin the integration setup.
+3. In the pop-up, select Connect to QuickBooks.

 4. Your browser will direct you to your QuickBooks Online account for authorization.
-If you have multiple QuickBooks accounts, select the one that you’d like inFlow to communicate with.
+If you have multiple QuickBooks accounts, select the account with which inFlow should connect.

 5. Click Connect to allow inFlow to view and update your QuickBooks data.